-Find out what UCAS points (also known as the UCAS Tariff) are, how they are calculated, and why.
+Find out what UCAS points (also known as UCAS Tariff points) are, how they're calculated, and why.
 Use our tables to work out your own score.

-UCAS points (also known as the UCAS Tariff) are a way of measuring the relative value of all post-16 qualifications in the UK.
+UCAS points (also known as UCAS Tariff points) are a way of measuring the relative value of all post-16 qualifications in the UK.

 The UCAS Tariff assigns a numerical score to the possible grades that can be achieved in each type of qualification.
-The higher the grade you achieve, the higher the number of points.
+The higher the grade you achieve, the higher the number of points you'll receive.

 Why are UCAS points important?